 Then use a pair of channel lock pliers or long vice grips to clamp onto the metal bar and turn.
 This method has rarely failed me.

 If it fails to unscrew, unfortunately your only option is to cut out a small section of the tub (around the drain) to free the whole drain assembly (not fun with a steel tub).

 Keeping the Tub?

-If you decide to keep the tub and tile around it, you are going to have to be very careful to cover and protect the tub surface before demolition.
+If you decide to keep the tub, you are going to have to be very careful to cover and protect the tub surface before demolition.

 - I would first suggest using masking tape to cover the entire tub rim (see images).